axelor/axelor-mobile/docs/doc/en/Application/Creation_d_un_ecran.md

 A panel is defined by several attributes:

 - _titleKey_: translation key for the panel title.
-- _isCollaspible_: defines whether a panel should be collapsible.
+- _isCollapsible_: defines whether a panel should be collapsible.
 - _order_: panel order in the view.
 - _colSpan_: panel width in the view.
 By default, the panel takes up the entire width of the view.
 - _direction_: element display direction (`'row'` displays elements in rows, `'column'` displays elements in columns).